AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

 ```

 This allows us to  **make code improvements machine-independent**, by using machine-dependent functions to capture the semantics of instructions.
-Figuring out precisely what the interace should be is a key step.
+Figuring out precisely what the interface should be is a key step.
 For example, to support copy propagation we might want an operation

 ```wiki
   isCopy :: i -> Maybe (LocalReg,LocalReg)